jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 The single dispatch fits naturally with direct use of overloading in Java.
-We cannot give ``java.lang.Integer`` itself any new behaviour, and so we must map that type to a handler object for the Python operations.
+We cannot give ``java.lang.Integer`` itself any new behaviour, and so we must map that type to a handler object that understands the Python operations.
-In support, we need a registry that maps class to operations handler, that for now we may initialise statically.
+A registry is necessary to map the Java class to operations handler, that for now we may initialise statically.
-Java provides a class for thread-safe lookup in ``java.lang`` called ``ClassValue``.
+Java provides a class for exactly this thread-safe lookup in ``java.lang`` called ``ClassValue``.
-We'll use this inside a runtime support class like this:
+We'll use this for runtime support like this:

 ..  code-block:: java